DeMarco Murray: Post-playing career

 In August 2018, a month after his retirement, Murray was added as a college football commentator for Fox Sports.

 Coaching career

 On January 2, 2019, Murray joined Kevin Sumlin's staff at the Arizona Wildcats football team as the running backs coach.

 On January 27, 2020, Murray returned to his alma mater, the University of Oklahoma, as running backs coach.
+In 2024, Murray was suspended for one game due to recruiting violations.
+He stated that he was unaware a COVID-19 era waiver had expired.

-In 2024 Demarco Murray was suspended for recruiting voilations.
+On February 11, 2026, Murray was hired by the Kansas City Chiefs to serve as the team's running backs coach.

 Personal life

 Murray wed actress Heidi Mueller in 2015.
 They have two children.

 Murray started the DeMarco Murray Foundation with the mission to provide families with seriously and chronically ill kids with daily encouragement and life-changing experiences.
 Murray also serves as The Chief Athletics Officer of Wellness in the Schools, a non profit organization that promotes healthy eating, environmental awareness and fitness for children in New York City public schools.